claint76/inivation-docs/Software user guides/AEDAT_file_formats.md

 AEDAT files have a common, human-readable header format.

-A header was initially optional, but with the introduction of new format revisions, it is now considered required, else it’s impossible to parse the file correctly.
+A header was initially optional, but with the introduction of new format revisions, it is now considered required, else it's impossible to parse the file correctly.

 If it exists, it is the first content present in a file, and is made up of one or more header lines.

-A header line begins with a ‘#’ character and ends with a CRLF (Windows line ending, ‘\r\n’).
+A header line begins with a '#' character and ends with a CRLF (Windows line ending, '\r\n').

 Header lines, unless specified otherwise, are always case sensitive.